adamaho/tallii-mobile/README.md

 an ios and android application for the tallii platform.

-## todo
+## todo mvp

-- truncate team names everywhere, consider adding character limit as well
+- add loading states for every screen
+- add error states for every screen when things go wrong
-- add max score
+- add toast notifications
 - loading state for each page
 - add linting
 - add validation on teams
 - fix minus button for score when trying to go to 0
-- change all buttons but the primary ones to secondary background
 - add privacy policy and terms and conditions

 ## troubleshooting